Property Guide (Turkey)

 Yes, you can have as many names as you wish on the title deed.
 Just note that everyone wanting to be on the title deed will need to present their passports, full names and addresses.

-The average purchase/sale in Barbados takes 1-2 months.
+The average purchase/sale in Turkey takes 1-2 months.
 However it can be done in a matter of days/weeks.

 Yes, you can purchase as many properties as you like!